kvakvs/beam-wisdoms/docs/source/eli5-vm.rst

 During BEAM code loading, some combinations of opcodes are replaced with a faster opcode.
 This is optimisation trick called *superinstruction*.
-For each opcode, there
-is a piece of C code in ``beam_emu.c`` which has a C label.
+For each opcode, there is a piece of C code in ``beam_emu.c`` which has a C label.
 An array of C labels is stored at the end of the same VM loop routine and is used as the lookup table.

-After loading opcodes are replaced with such label addresses, followed by arguments.
+After the loading opcodes are replaced with such label addresses, followed by arguments.
 For example, for opcode #1, an element with index 1 from labels array is placed in the code memory.